julialorrayne/Bank-Marketing-Campaign/README.md

 This project analyzes a bank marketing dataset containing historical data from May 2008 to November 2010, collected from direct phone-call campaigns conducted by a Portuguese banking institution.
 The primary objective is to identify which types of customers are most likely to subscribe to a term deposit and why, by applying both descriptive and predictive analytics techniques.

-Through this analysis, we uncover behavioral and financial patterns that influence client decisions, translating findings into data-driven recommendations for campaign targeting, timing, and engagement.
+This analysis uncovers behavioral and financial patterns that influence client decisions, translating findings into data-driven recommendations for campaign targeting, timing, and engagement.
 Ultimately, the goal is to help the bank optimize marketing resources, personalize outreach strategies, and increase ROI.

 **Tools Used:** Python (Pandas, NumPy, Scikit-learn, Plotly, Seaborn, Matplotlib)